Sponsored link

 48 HILLS Were there any challenges in creating and coding the game?

 RIVER HONER It was not very challenging to code; the hardest part was figuring out a way to make a game that works for the Muni network.
 For the London Underground, the stops are iconic.
-For Muni, we only have like none underground stops, and bus stops are just named after intersections, like 9th and Irving.
+For Muni, we only have named underground stations, and bus stops are just named after intersections, like 9th and Irving.
 I had been thinking about how to make a game like this for a while in a way that would work for Muni, and once the idea for line shapes hit me, I built it in a day.
 I tested it among friends to find bugs and make tweaks, and it felt like a good balance of difficulty and fun.

 48 HILLS What do you hope the game will inspire in players?